-Therefore, before 2017, the scale efficiency has been increasing year by year, reaching a relatively effective level in 2018, and then showing a relatively significant decline in 2019.
+2019.
+The data in the figure shows that the overall trend of the food safety management efficiency curve is continuously increasing, indicating the effectiveness of the selected evaluation indicators.
+The scale efficiency curve remains at a slow growth trend, and the growth rate increases after 2020, indicating that the investment in food safety management in this factory is still insufficient.
+Therefore, before 2017, the scale efficiency increased year by year, reaching a relatively effective level in 2018, and then showing a relatively significant decline in 2019.
 This indicates that even with increasing management investment year by year, there was still a considerable part that did not generate scale efficiency.
-However, the increase after 2020 indicates that the application of the food safety management model based on the improved Hidden Markov Model effectively increased the scale efficiency.
-The technical efficiency curve, although overall showing a growth trend, initially decreased year by year and only started to rise slowly after 2016, until after 2020, it showed a significant increase, reaching a relatively effective state.
-It can be seen that before the application of the food safety management model based on the improved Hidden Markov Model, the performance of the factory in food safety management efficiency was not satisfactory, and both technical and scale efficiencies showed development instability.
-However, after the application, the management model effectively improved the management efficiency, achieved the enhancement of technical and scale efficiency, and demonstrated better comprehensive efficiency performance.
+However, the increase after 2020 indicates that applying the food safety management model based on the improved Hidden Markov Model effectively increased the scale efficiency.
+The technical efficiency curve, although overall showing a growth trend, initially decreased year by year and only started to rise slowly after 2016.
+Until 2020, it showed a significant increase, reaching a relatively effective state.
+It can be seen that before applying the food safety management model based on the improved Hidden Markov Model, the performance of the factory in food safety management efficiency was not satisfactory, and both technical and scale efficiencies showed development instability.
+However, after the application, the management model effectively improved the management efficiency, enhanced technical and scale efficiency, and demonstrated better comprehensive efficiency performance.
+In summary, after optimization with the Cuckoo Search algorithm, the Hidden Markov Model has improved the convergence speed of model parameters, solved the global optimal solution problem, and enhanced the accuracy and reliability of the food safety management model, assuring its practical application effectiveness.
+According to the evaluation results of food safety management efficiency, it can be seen that the application of this model has effectively improved the quality and efficiency of food safety management.